madjar/nox/README.rst

   against a commit, so you can check that your changes break nothing.
 Defaults to comparing to ``HEAD`` (the last commit), but you can change it: ``nox-review wip --against master^'``.
-- ``nox-review pr PR`` finds the packages touched by the given PR and build them.
+- ``nox-review pr PR`` finds the packages touched by the given PR and builds them.
+This onvocation involves clonning/fetching/merging of NixPkgs repo into ``~/.nox/nixpkgs``, so takes some more time to run.

 Experimental
 ------------